peterbrittain/asciimatics/README.rst

     $ pip install asciimatics

-If you are trying to build the code yourself or trying to run the samples from a cloned repository instead, don't forget to ensure that you have installed the dependencies in `requirements.txt
+If you are trying to build the code yourself or trying to run the samples from a cloned repository without installing as above first, don't forget to ensure that you have installed the dependencies in `requirements.txt
 <https://github.com/peterbrittain/asciimatics/blob/master/requirements.txt>`_
 first.